 UAMPS currently operates 16 separate projects that provide power supply, transmission, and other services to the members who participate in them.
 Members choose which projects they participate in, based on their unique needs.

-of 446 megawatts.
+Hunter II, part of the Hunter Station in Emery County, Utah, is a coal-fired, steam-electric generating unit with a net capacity of 446 megawatts.
 Hunter, jointly owned by PacifiCorp, Deseret Generation and Transmission Co-operative and UAMPS, has commercially operated since June 1980.
 UAMPS owns an undivided 14.582 percent interest in Unit II, representing 65 megawatts of capacity and energy.

 San Juan Project